JackDyre/spotify-file-storage/README.md

 python read.py
 ```

 Will prompt you for a header playlist ID, then open a file dialogue for you to select a destination directory, then reads and converts the Spotify track IDs to binary.
-Will write the file and the binary of the file in the selected directory.
+Will write the file to the selected directory.

 ## Dependencies